euroscipy/www.euroscipy.org/content/pages/2019/networking.md

 social event ticket.
 There will be vegetarian, vegan, gluten-free and other options, but those need to be requested in advanced.

+The restaurant will also have a vegan menu option:

+- Ensalada de setas
+- Pimientos verdes
+- Espárragos en tempura
+- Seitan con pimientos rojos
+- Postre

 ### Pintxos

 ![](../static/2019/pintxos.jpeg)